Kargamborgh/Battleshup/documentation/timeSpent.md

 18.9.2014: Continued work, perhaps should make it a habit of working on project on more than just the deadline day.
 Ship placement added, some tests, started doubting original package and class design...
 Time spent: 4h

 25.9.2014: Project is progressing slowly, refactored code (abstract Ship instead of interface), documentation of classes, redid UML chart to represent current state, tweaked project definition.
 Time spent: 4h

+9.10.2014: Graphical grid of JButtons is done, sequence charts